 - Describe all your symptoms including discomfort, irritation, pattern, and frequency.

-Solutions will vary depending on what type of bladder issue you’re experiencing but can include exercises, medication, or surgery.
+Solutions will vary depending on what type of bladder issue you’re experiencing, but can include exercises, medication, or surgery.

-6. Stand on your own two feet
+6. Stand on your own 2 feet

 Changes in muscle tone from lack of use may affect your balance.
 Poor balance and muscle tone can lead to falling, broken bones, sprains, or other injuries.
 These tips will help prevent falls and the injuries that come with them: